Israel National Museum of Science, Technology, and Space: Past exhibitions

-Noble Energy Science Park
+Science Park

 In 2011, during Hanukkah, the yard between the two main buildings was reopened after going through a renovation.
 The yard was turned into a science park, which presents the famous scientists and inventors in history, and their discoveries which are important and enriching milestones.

 The park is divided into five different courtyards; each one dedicated these famous scientists: Archimedes, Daniel Bernoulli, Isaac Newton, Leonardo da Vinci and Pythagoras.
 Additionally, there are a number of environmental exhibits.
 The amphitheater can host up to 400 visitors.
 In the center of the amphitheater there is a fountain shaped like a wind rose and controlled by a computer, allowing water shows combined with colorful lighting.

 The initiative of establishing a science park began at 2008 and went through many stages of planning and preparing before constructing began.
 MadaTech's crew planned the park together under the supervision of MadaTech's treasurer – Dr. Tal Berman, and MadaTech's exhibition designer – Dudu Dahan.
 Developing and producing the exhibits was carried out mainly by the museum's workshop crew.
 The architectural plan was made by architects Amos Wachman and Ehud Casif.